crums-io/crums-pub/docs/crum_guide.md

 timechain using this command and receive a receipt.
 You then *wait* for the (time) block in which your hash was witnessed to commit on the timechain.
 Finally, you retrieve the "cured" crumtrail from the timechain using the [seal](#seal) command.
 (That's 3 steps, if we count waiting as a step.)
-On a "fast" timechains, `crum` performs these steps automatically.
-When it doesn't (either because the `--no-wait` option is used, or because the timechain is too "slow" for the default wait behavior to kick in), you'll have to follow up with a `seal` command.
+On "fast" timechains, `crum` performs these steps automatically.
+When it doesn't (either because the `--no-wait` option was used, or because the timechain is too "slow" for the default wait behavior to kick in), you'll have to follow up with a `seal` command.

 The first time you run this command, it might look like something like below run against a test server..

 >

     $ crum wit --origin http://localhost:8080 -F myFile.md
     Initializing repo chain for http://localhost:8080
     [NOTED]  63eed3e18d4407595608d613a0fb71a6dc7363fc7d653d6c4a6c82de5942b093